-Karoolskraal Fly Fishing Camp is located on a private farm at Witsands on the Breede River in the Western Cape.
+Karoolskraal Fly Fishing Camp is located on a private farm Rhenosterfontein at Witsand on the Breede River in the Western Cape.

 Karoolskraal offers a perfect combination of diverse and challenging fishing conditions, very good fish stocks and privacy.
 Our mobile fishing safari camp allows exclusive access to walk the banks and rock shelfs in front of camp where we often have grunter tailing and Garrick chasing mullet.
 Deep water for Kob is accessible off rocky points allowing fly fishermen the chance to catch a 1m+ kob on fly from land!

 We also spend a day fishing the river mouth on the pushing tide for grunter and Garrick and this environment offers a very different approach to the piece of estuary in front of camp and requires a lot more reading of current and water structure.

 Getting there: Karoolskraal is a 3h30 drive from Cape town, a 2h30 drive from George and 10min from Witsand.

 Camp Set Up: The Karoolskraal Saltwater Fly Fishing camp is set up in mobile safari style whereby each guest is accommodated in his or her own 3m x 3m bow tent equipped with stretchers and mattresses .

 Ablutions: The camp is serviced by an eco-toilet and bucket shower system.